IsnTkinter/tkinter_doc/entw.rst

     If you want to display multiple lines of text that can be edited, see Section 24, “The Text widget”.

-    If you want to display one or more lines of text that cannot be modified by the user, see Section 12, “The Label widget”.
+    If you want to display one or more lines of text that cannot be modified by the user, Voir :ref:`Label`.

 Some definitions: